mieweb/docs/content/functions/medication-management-and-e-prescribing/print-fax-transmit-prescriptions.md

 ### Email Notifications of Sent and/or Failed Faxes

 You can have {{% system-name %}} send you an email notifying you upon each successful sent fax you did and/or each failed (unsuccessful) fax that you sent via {{% system-name %}} .
 This is a user preference and only affects you, the logged in user.
 This is only for default manual faxes, not electronic SureScripts transmits.
-See other help documentation titled *Email Notification of Sent or Failed Faxes-Outbound Faxing.pdf* to set this preference.
+See other help documentation titled [Outbound Faxing Email Notifications of Sent/Failed Faxes](https://docs.enterprisehealth.com/functions/fax-manager/outbound-faxing-email-notifications-of-sent-failed-faxes/) to set this preference.

 If there were any errors with the pharmacy receiving your electronic transmit, you would go to the E-Refills tab and view those in the My E-RX Errors tab.
-See other help documentation named *E-Refills-MY E-RX ERRORS.pdf*.
+See other help documentation named [E-Refills - My E-Rx Errors Tab](https://docs.enterprisehealth.com/functions/medication-management-and-e-prescribing/e-refills-my-e-rx-errors-tab/).

 ### Verify Prescription Printed/Faxed/Transmitted